KH4NY0/KH4NY0/README.md

-I'm a passionate web developer with a focus on building impactful applications.
+I'm a passionate software developer with a focus on building impactful applications.
 I enjoy creating and developing solutions that are both functional and visually appealing.
 I'm always looking to connect with like-minded individuals to collaborate on exciting projects and share knowledge in the tech space.

 ---